jhaines0/CurbBridge/README.md

 - Publish both the SmartApp and DeviceHandler to your account.
 Either copy-paste into the IDE or use the GitHub integration.
 - Go to the SmartApp settings for the Curb Bridge in the IDE.
 Verify that OAuth is turned on and the redirect uri is set to http://localhost:8000
 - Take note of the Client ID and Client Secret, they will be required later
 - Use the mobile app to install the Curb Bridge SmartApp.
-It won't appear to do anything other than show up on the list of SmartApps.
+During installation you can select the update rate for the sensors.
+The data is generated at 1Hz, but if you don't need this full rate you can select a larger sample period.
+After install, it won't appear to do anything other than show up on the list of SmartApps.

 ### Bridge Server:
 - Install Node.js on the computer you intend to use for the bridge server.
 I have tested it on an Ubuntu 16.04 x64 desktop and an original Raspberry Pi.
 It should work for Windows and Mac.
 Installers are available [here](https://nodejs.org/en/download/)